 This resource provides access to rare, unique, and/or uncommon materials in libraries, seminaries, special collections, and archives.
 Formats include manuscripts, books, ephemera, photographs, and artifacts.
 Collecting themes include Catholic Diocesan Collections, including papers of bishops; Catholic Education; Catholic Intellectual Life; Catholic Literary Figures; Catholic Liturgy & Devotion; Catholic Men's Religious Orders; Catholic Missions; Catholic Peacebuilding; Catholic Social Action; Catholic Women's Religious Orders; Catholicism & Citizenship; and Vatican II.

 A product of a partnership between Atla and the Catholic Biblical Association, this database features indexing and abstracts for religion and theology journal articles, monographs, multi-author works and software related to Old Testament studies.
-Covers an array of subjects including antiquities, archaeology, biblical theology and philology.
+It covers an array of subjects including antiquities, archaeology, biblical theology and philology.
+All abstracts are in English, regardless of the language of the original work.
+Coverage dates back to 1975.

-Religion & Philosophy Collection is a full-text database for theology and philosophy research.
-It includes access to more than 100 full-text journals and magazines covering many religious and philosophical topics, including world religions, religious history, political philosophy and philosophy of language.
+This full-text database for theology and philosophy research includes journals and magazines and spans over 100 years.
+It covers many religious and philosophical topics such as world religions, major denominations, biblical studies, religious history, epistemology, political philosophy, philosophy of language, moral philosophy and the history of philosophy.

 This collection contains the comprehensive hagiographical records of saints, featuring biographies, historical texts, and religious significance from the early church to modern times.